Holistic Nursing Care for Seniors

 “Our residents receive daily exercise, eat nourishing food, spend time outdoors, take minimal prescription drugs, and participate in daily activities of the household so they are active and engaged during the day and sleep better at night.”

 We serve familiar, American style home cooked meals at Grace Homes.
 All meals are prepared by the staff of Grace Homes on site.
-Our daily menu includes organic bread, fresh fruit and vegetables.
+Our daily menu includes fresh fruit and vegetables, many of them organic.
 Every Friday night is fish dinner.
 We serve organic tomatoes and fresh herbs from our on-site garden in the summer and early fall.

 Our residents exercise daily in the morning.
-Our staff leads group exercise class including light weightlifting, cardio, strength and balance training.
-Indoor and outdoor walks are also provided for our residents who need additional exercise and fresh air.
+Our staff leads group exercise class including cardio, strength and balance training.
+Indoor and outdoor walks are also provided for our ambulatory residents.

 Our residents feel better and are more engaged when they take only those prescription drugs that are absolutely necessary for their health.
 All medications are routinely reviewed by the health care team to determine their necessity.
-Unnecessary drugs are weaned under the physician team’s guidance.
+Unnecessary drugs are weaned under the physician’s guidance.